 Phil Hahn has worked in television news, online journalism and web development.
 He currently works as a web producer for CTVNews.ca.
-He’s also an actor, classically-trained singer.
+He’s also an actor and a classically-trained singer.

 Piya Chattopadhyay is an award-winning journalist known for her work on CBC Radio and TV Ontario, including hosting duties on CBC Radio’s Out in the Open, The Agenda, The Current, Q and The World at Six.

 Sean Foley is a Producer at Q on CBC Radio.
 He’s a graduate of Queen’s University and Ryerson University, and is currently pursuing a Masters in Theological Studies at Regis College, University of Toronto.
 He also loves playing music, writing, and hanging out with his family – sometimes, all at the same time.